paulinaromerosdl/paulinaromerosdl/README.md

 - Code Debugging (Beginner)
 - Development Frameworks (Beginner)

+## Goals
+- gain proficient skill in basic programming languages like Python
+- use programming skills to analyze and summarize data
 <!--
 **paulinaromerosdl/paulinaromerosdl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.